Posted by Wall Panels World on 8th Dec 2023

 Fitting Wall Panels Over Tiles

-Before you fit your new wall panels over the top of the existing tiles on your wall, make the following considerations:
+Panelling is a great alternative to tiling, but before you fit your new wall panels over the top of the existing tiles on your wall, make the following considerations:

 Condition and Stability of Existing Tiles